aryanbhosale/nodemcu_sensor-automation_IoT/README.md

 Run the code by clicking the rightward arrow on the top-left of the screen next to the verify icon which you’d clicked before to check for errors, wait till it finishes booting by 100%, then go to your Google Sheets, you will be able to see real time updates from the ESP8266 of the sensor data

-E. The Microsoft Excel Method
+E. The Microsoft Excel Method(Serial UART Protocol)

 Installing important libraries:Open the command line(Type cmd after pressing the windows icon and hit enter) >
 i.
 Type “pip install python-time” and hit enter